aws-samples/serverless-patterns/lambda-ses/README.md

 Lambda will be invoked to send an email to Amazon SES.
 This email can contain both plain text and HTML rendering.

-We place all new accounts in the Amazon SES sandbox.
+All new AWS Accounts are placed in the Amazon SES sandbox environment.
 While your account is in the sandbox, you can use all of the features of Amazon SES.
-However, when your account is in the sandbox, we apply the following restrictions to your account:
+However, the following restrictions are applied:
 * You can only send mail to verified email addresses and domains, or to the Amazon SES mailbox simulator.
 * You can only send mail from verified email addresses and domains.